Be in the know about upcoming shows! Sign up for the free newsletter:

 Bio

-"Jaw-Dropping Rock Violinist" was the headline when a reporter from the Anchorage Daily News happened to catch the Castle band in action recently, and the diversity of Castle's approach to the instrument makes him a favorite with stations as different as hard rock (KWHL, Anchorage), KMPS (Country Radio, Seattle's #1 Station!), and KWJZ Smooth Jazz FM, not to mention PBS, Fox TV, and National Public Radio.
+"Jaw Dropping Rock Violinist" was the headline when a reporter from the Anchorage Daily News happened to catch Castle in action recently.
+With his diversity of styles and command of the instrument, Castle has been a favorite performer live on the air on stations as diverse as KWHL (Hard Rock), KMPS (Country - Seattle's #1 Station), KWJZ (Smooth Jazz), KZOK (Classic Rock), and many appearances on National Public Radio.

 A graduate of Columbia University, Geoffrey Castle lives in Kenmore Washington with his wife Shannon, and has called the state of Washington home since 1995.